 I like to add the juice of a lemon to the recipe to bring the sweetness down.
 It also brings up the colour of your rosehip syrup.

 How to Dry Your Rosehips

 Dried rosehips make a lovely addition to your favourite herbal tea.
 And they look gorgeous if you’re making a herbal tea as a personal Christmas present.
-Here’s how you dry your rosehips.
+To dry, cut the hips in half lengthwise and scoope out the seeds.
+Dry them on a dehydrator tray or a try that gets good air flow around it.
 Eatweeds recommends sieving them once dry to remove the sharp hairs.